avanishandilya/Predicting-Insurance-Costs/README.md

 # Predicting-Insurance-Costs
-Health insurance costs are rising (Source 1).
+Health insurance costs are rising.
 As such, it can be a strain on a person's financial life.
 It is useful to know what can make insurance costs rise to see if the costs can be minimized.
 ## Goal
 The goal is to create a linear regression model to train and test data.
 The model will then be used to predict what raises insurance costs.